Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 ## Step 2: Clone ISLE Repository

-**Please note:** The location you select to clone the ISLE repository becomes your project directory.
+**Note:** The location you select to clone the ISLE repository becomes your project directory.
 We recommend using the default user home directory.
 (You may choose a different location, but it must not be a protected folder such as system or root directory.)

 * Open a `terminal` (Windows: open `Git Bash`)
 * Enter the following to change to the user's home directory: